DevMain1953/c-sharp-memory-manager/readme.md

 ```
 if (KeyboardManager.IsKeyPushedDown(87))
 {
-    //W key is pushed dows
+    //W key is pushed down
 }
 ```